akeneo/pim-api-docs/content/guides/ecommerce-connection/step0-who-is-your-connector-for.md

 So they need:

-* A **download/installation process:** need an easy to follow process for downloading and installing the connector.
+* An **easy to follow download/installation process:** to retrieve and install your connector.
 It depends on your business model.
 If you require your client to install the connector themself, make sure you provide appropriate documentation.

-* A **documentation** about **the limits of the connector** in terms of **scalability** and **performance**.
+* A **full documentation** about **the limits of the connector** in terms of **scalability** and **performance**.

-* A **configuration process** need an easy to follow process to set up the connection between Akeneo PIM and eCommerce solution as well as parameters to configure the connector.
+* A **easy to follow configuration process** to set up the connection between Akeneo PIM and eCommerce solution as well as parameters to configure the connector.
 It requires a documentation that explains the methodology on how to configure your connector compared to business needs.

-* An **initial import process:** need to have a simple process to perform the initial import of PIM data into the eCommerce solution.
+* An **friendly import process:** to perform the first import of PIM data into the eCommerce solution.
+Due to the volume of data to be imported, this may require special support from you.

 * A **connector UI or a configuration file to set up the connector** (PIM connection, mapping settings, flexible filtering capabilities, …)

 * An access to the **connector logs:** to have all detailed technical information to investigate errors.

 * A **documentation or a process** to know how to customize your connector compared to Julia's project (if needed).
+We know that each client project is specific and most of the time there will be a need to adapt your connector to particular contexts.